Application for Admission

-- Submit an electronic application using ApplyTexas.org and pay the non-refundable processing fee.
+- The ApplyTexas.org electronic application along with the non-refundable processing fee.

 - An official transcript from each college or university attended is required for all undergraduate and graduate coursework attempted and/or completed.

 - Official scores for any standardized exams that are required by the academic component offering the program of interest.
 If a standardized exam is not required by the component, the applicant has the option of submitting scores voluntarily.
-If submitting electronic scores the TWU institution code is 6826.
+If submitting GRE electronic scores, the TWU institution code is 6826.